Contact Us for a Free Consultation (213) 542-0979

 Will I Get Jail Time for Credit Card Fraud in California?

-Penal Code 484 PC defines petty theft, but contains several subdivisions which define a specific crime of committing various forms of thefts related to the use of a credit or debit card.
+Penal Code 484 PC defines petty theft but contains several subdivisions that represent a specific crime: committing various forms of robbery related to using a credit or debit card.

-Clearly, it's a crime to use another person's credit or debit card in order to receive something they are not entitled to receive.
+Using another person's credit or debit card is a crime to receive something they are not entitled to.

-The California statues that define the fraud related crimes include the following:
+The California statutes that define the fraud-related crimes include the following:

 • Penal Code 484e PC – possession of stolen credit cards and filed as a grand theft “wobbler” offense;